mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## MLS Credential Types

 This registry lists identifiers for types of credentials that can be used for authentication in the MLS protocol.
-The extension type field is two bytes wide, so valid extension type values are in the range 0x0000 to 0xffff.
+The credential type field is two bytes wide, so valid credential type values are in the range 0x0000 to 0xffff.

 Template: